hpe-storage/scod/docs/cosi_driver/deployment.md

 !!! tip "See Also"
     The COSI source code repository contains a parameterized script that can assist in creating a correctly formatted `Secret`.
 See [github.com/hpe-storage/cosi-driver/scripts/cosi_secret](https://github.com/hpe-storage/cosi-driver/tree/master/scripts/cosi_secret) for more details.

-### Creating the S3 user, GLCP user and locating the DSCC zone, S3 endpoint and cluster serial number
+### Creating the S3 User, GLCP User and Locating the Data Services Cloud Console Zone, S3 Endpoint and Cluster Serial Number

 1. To create the S3 user:
     * Follow the steps in the HPE documentation to [create an access policy](https://support.hpe.com/hpesc/docDisplay?docId=sd00004219en_us&page=objstr_access_policies_create_dscc.html).